jwynia/Linguitect/context-network/evolution-mechanisms/README.md

 1. Use evaluation metrics to assess the quality of translations
 2. Apply refinement processes when improving existing adapters
 3. Follow expansion processes when adding new languages
+4. Use implementation validation to ensure adapter quality and compliance
-4. Adhere to governance processes for decision-making
+5. Adhere to governance processes for decision-making
-5. Document all evolution activities to maintain context
+6. Document all evolution activities to maintain context